ShamanChandini/TIC-TAC-TOE/README.md

 ## Let’s break down the user interface:

-`3x3 grid
+-- 3x3 grid

-the grid should be clickable
+-- the grid should be clickable

-the grid cells should have the correct player sign displayed an information display

-should display a message informing the current player it’s their turn

-should show us who won the game

-should show us if the game ended in a draw
+-- the grid cells should have the correct player sign displayed an information display should display a message informing the current player it’s their turn should show us who won the game should show us if the game ended in a draw restart button will restart the entire game

-restart button

-will restart the entire game`

 ### For a quick look here is our tic tac toe game: